hcourthias/Epicture/README.md

 Username: tam-epitcure
 Password: qwerty31

-Once logged in you can now access the last [build](https://expo.io/builds/535c0f1e-b843-435d-8bfe-7efad25cf530).
-You can also access the [project page](https://expo.io/@tam-epicture/epicture), where you can access the application using the QR Code on the webpage.
+Once logged in, you can now access the last [build](https://expo.io/builds/65c66ec0-2162-4e85-87a5-2fd66e2ffbb4).
+You can also access the [project page](https://expo.io/@tam-epicture/epicture).